vborder/CampFree/README.md

 dispersed camping information.

 ### Team

 * Michael Degginger- Developer, SCRUM Master
 * Vince Borden- Developer, DBA
 * Mike Matosky- Developer, Repo Owner

 ### Overview

-A NonUser can view all campsites and information, along with the ability to register to become a member of our community.

-A User can maintain a user profile, as well as create and edit campsites and comment on other campsites.
-The user profile contains previous images, created campsites, and personal information.
+CampFree is a free application for the dispersed camping community that focuses on crowd-sourcing created or existing campsites with no fees or reservations.
+While some may opt to pay and hassle with reservations for busy campgrounds, not many realize that there is plenty of public land available for camping which results in a better connection with nature and a more somber camping experience.

-The functionality focuses on the profile page and the main homepage with the map and expansive list of campsite data.
-It is reliant on crowd-sourced information from its users.
+The functionality focuses on the profile page and the main homepage with the map and expansive list of interactive campsite data.
+This map and list is reliant on crowd sourced data from its enthusiastic users.

 ### Link to the live site